David Adamany: Academic career

-From 2004–2016, he served as a member of the Board of Visitors for Political Science at the University of Wisconsin, Madison.
+From 2004 to 2016, he served as a member of the Board of Visitors for Political Science at the University of Wisconsin, Madison.

 Gay Pioneer

 Adamany was openly gay, and in 1998 was recognized with a Distinguished Alumni Award by the University of Wisconsin Alumni Association's Gay, Lesbian, and Bisexual Council.
 In 2000, the Arab Community Center for Economic and Social Services honored him as Arab American of the Year.